 - Part of the Karadžić defence team at the ICTY (appeal arguments in relation to failure to reopen defence case to remedy prosecution disclosure violations).

-- Office of the UN Secretary General at UNHQ (assisted multilateral processes in UN General Assembly and Security Council; speech writing; report writing).
+- Worked in the Executive Office of the UN Secretary General at UNHQ (assisted multilateral processes in UN General Assembly and Security Council; speech writing; report writing).

-- Consultant for UNICEF on rights of children within Myanmar’s criminal justice system.
+- Worked as a consultant for UNICEF on rights of children within Myanmar’s criminal justice system.

-- Advising international NGOs in relation to international human rights mechanisms.
+- Advised international NGOs in relation to international human rights mechanisms.

 Preetika has a particular interest in cases at the intersection of crime, cyber law, human rights and international law.
 She has worked on landmark constitutional litigation around the world at this crossover.
-This includes working with the former Solicitor General of India on a challenge to the world’s most intrusive surveillance and biometric database (Privacy/Aadhar case).
+This includes working in the office of the former Solicitor General of India on a challenge to the world’s most intrusive surveillance and biometric database (Privacy/Aadhar case).